dagraham/etm-dgraham/README.md

 Type character: **!**

 An inbox item can be regarded as a task that is always due on the current date.
 E.g., you have created an event to remind you of a lunch meeting but need to confirm the time.
 Just record it using **!** instead of **\*** and the entry  will appear highlighted in the agenda view on the current date until you confirm the scheduled time.

+Inbox items are also useful when you have an idea but not enough time to think about it.
+Create an inbox entry with just enough information in the summary to remind you of the idea.
+Make a habit at the end of the day of checking inbox items.
+The idea is not necessarily to complete them but to change those that can’t be finished quickly to, say, undated tasks with appropriate `@l` entries and enough detail in the summaries and the `@d` descriptions so that you will have all the information you need to act on them when the time comes.

 Corresponds to VTODO in the vcalendar specification.